simonmichael/hledger/hledger/hledger.m4.md

 each periodic transaction rule generates recurring budget goals in specified accounts, and goals and actual performance can be compared.
 See the balance command's doc below.

+You can generate budget goals and forecast transactions at the same time, from the same or different periodic transaction rules: `hledger bal -M --budget --forecast ...`

 See also: [Budgeting and Forecasting](/budgeting-and-forecasting.html).